 So, what actually is the “Budget Deficit”?
 Well, first of all, let’s realise that “deficit” and “debt” of governments, are frequently used confusingly as meaning the same thing.
 Let’s start with “Deficit”.

 What about the “Debt”?
 Governments can, and do, “borrow” money, in the form of Government Bonds, also known as “Gilts”.
 Organisations, and in some cases people, “lend” money to the government, in return for a guaranteed repayment, and modest interest.
+For historical reasons, mainly to control interest rates, governments have sold Bonds equal to the amount of new spending which is over and above its receipts.
 But this is nowadays really a case of the government providing a safe place for spare cash to be placed, because, in the words of an Australian blog, “Monetary sovereign governments do not need to borrow, and when you understand the monetary system fully, you understand that they do not borrow in a meaningful way at all (as long as they never borrow foreign currency).You can’t meaningfully borrow the tokens you yourself create.
 You certainly don’t need to do so.”

 President John F. Kennedy understood this, back in the early 1960s: “Is there any economic limit to the size of the debt in relation to national income?
 There isn’t, is there?….That’s right, isn’t it?
 The deficit can be any size, the debt can be any size, provided they don’t cause inflation.
 Everything else is just talk.”
 JFK to James Tobin. ( James Tobin (March 5, 1918 – March 11, 2002) was an American economist who served on the Council of Economic Advisers and the Board of Governors of the Federal Reserve System, and taught at Harvard and Yale Universities-Wikipedia.)